khangluong2004/TicTacToe_AWS/README.md

 4. Finish botLogic (not cached, since relatively fast enough) and add to AWS Lambda
 5. Fix bugs, update both Backend and Frontend, and connect Frontend to Backend
 6. Deploy to Amplify + complete documentation + record presentation

+## Useful resources
+1. A rough guide on how to build a serverless web application (not too good for specifics, more of general view): https://aws.amazon.com/getting-started/hands-on/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/